Cyclone Sina: Tonga

-Late on November 27, as Sina affected the Fijian island of Viti Levu, a tropical cyclone alert was issued by the FMS, for the Tongatapu, Haʻapai and Vavaʻu groups of islands.
-During the next day the tropical cyclone alert for Vavaʻu was cancelled, while gale and storm force wind warnings were issued for the island groups of Haʻapai and the Tongatapu.
-The system subsequently moved in between the Tongatapu and Haʻapai groups of islands where sustained windspeeds of up to 96 km/h and wind gusts of up to 139 km/h were recorded at the Nukuʻalofa weather station.
-Parts of the Tongan capital city Nuku'alofa were left without power, after electric lines were brought down, while several homes were partially damaged after the roofs lost their iron.
-Overall only minor damage to weak structures, trees, banana plantations, electric and telephone lines was recorded within the island nation.
+Late on November 27, as Sina affected the Fijian island of Viti Levu, the FMS issued a tropical cyclone alert for the Tongatapu, Haʻapai and Vavaʻu groups of islands.
+During the next day, the alert for Vavaʻu was cancelled, while gale and storm-force wind warnings were issued for the Haʻapai and the Tongatapu island groups.
+The system subsequently moved in between the Tongatapu and Haʻapai groups of islands, where sustained wind speeds of up to 96 km/h and wind gusts of up to 139 km/h were recorded at the Nukuʻalofa weather station.
+Parts of the Tongan capital city, Nukuʻalofa, were left without power after electric lines were brought down, while several homes were partially damaged after the roofs lost their iron.
+Overall, only minor damage to weak structures, trees, banana plantations, power and telephone lines was recorded within the island nation.

 Other island nations

 During November 29, strong wind warnings were issued for Niue as the island experienced marginal gale-force winds from the system, as it passed about 185 km to the south of the island.
 High seas salt spray and waves caused some damage to crops and the island's wharf.
 They also washed away two temporary roads that were installed after Cyclone Ofa had affected the island earlier in the year.

 Early on November 30, as the system moved towards the east-southeast, a gale warning was issued for the Cook Islands of Rarotonga and Mangaia, while issuing strong wind warnings and tropical cyclone alerts for the rest of the Southern Islands.
 The warnings were subsequently maintained until later that day, as Sina spared the Cook Islands its major effects and re-curved sharply towards the south-southeast.
 Only minor damage to shallow rooted crops and weak structures was reported, after high seas and gale-force winds buffeted the northern side of Rarotonga.